-- Above-average annual percentage yields, particularly on checking and savings accounts
+- Above-average annual percentage yields, particularly on savings accounts and certificates

 - Easy-to-use platform for loan applications

 - No branch locations